UNLV vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 UNLV vs. New Mexico Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 9

-Tuesday's contest between the New Mexico Lobos (13-2, 1-1 MWC) and UNLV Rebels (7-6, 0-1 MWC) going head to head at Thomas & Mack Center has a projected final score of 74-73 (according to our computer prediction) in favor of New Mexico, so expect a tight matchup.
-The game will begin at 10:30 PM ET on January 9.
+Tuesday's contest between the New Mexico Lobos (13-2, 1-1 MWC) and UNLV Rebels (7-6, 0-1 MWC) squaring off at Thomas & Mack Center has a projected final score of 74-73 (based on our computer prediction) in favor of New Mexico, so it should be a competitive matchup.
+The game will start at 10:30 PM ET on January 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!